Tatu-Denis-Dimitrie/Wack-Attack/README.md

 ## Contributing 🤝

 If you would like to contribute to **Wack Attack**, feel free to fork the repository, create a new branch, and submit a pull request.
-Whether it's fixing bugs, adding new features, or enhancing the game's performance, contributions are always welcome!
+Whether it's fixing bugs, adding new features, or enhancing the game's overall performance, contributions are always welcome!

 ## Acknowledgments 🎖️